zhangkai0425/SPGEMM-HPC/README.md

 # SPGEMM-HPC
-Implementation and optimization of matrix multiplication on single GPU (HPC-THU-2023-Autumn)
+Implementation and optimization of sparse generic matrix multiplication on single GPU (HPC-THU-2023-Autumn)